apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ===============  ===========  ==============================================================

+.. warning:: The problem with ExecSource and other asynchronous sources is that the
-.. note:: The ExecSource can not guarantee that if there is a failure to put the
-          event into a channel, the client knows about it.
+             source can not guarantee that if there is a failure to put the event into the Channel the client knows about it.
 In such cases, the data will be lost.

-For example:
+As a for instance, one of the most commonly requested features is the ``tail -F [file]``-like use case where an application writes to a log file on disk and Flume tails the file, sending each line as an event.
+While this is possible, there's an obvious problem; what happens if the channel fills up and Flume can't send an event?
+Flume has no way of indicating to the application writing the log file that it needs to retain the log or that the event hasn't been sent, for some reason.
+If this doesn't make sense, you need only know this: Your application can never guarantee data has been received when using a unidirectional asynchronous interface such as ExecSource!
+As an extension of this warning - and to be completely clear - there is absolutely zero guarantee of event delivery when using this source.
+You have been warned.

+.. note:: You can use ExecSource to emulate TailSource from Flume 0.9x (flume og).
+          Just use unix command ``tail -F /full/path/to/your/file``.
+Parameter -F is better in this case than -f as it will also follow file rotation.

+Example for agent named **agent_foo**:

 .. code-block:: properties

-  agent.sources = tail
+  agent_foo.sources = tailsource-1
-  agent.channels = memoryChannel-1
+  agent_foo.channels = memoryChannel-1
-  agent.sinks = logger
-  agent.sources.tail.type = exec
+  agent_foo.sources.tailsource-1.type = exec
-  agent.sources.tail.command = tail -f /var/log/secure
+  agent_foo.sources.tailsource-1.command = tail -F /var/log/secure
+  agent_foo.sources.tailsource-1.channels = memoryChannel-1

 NetCat Source
 ~~~~~~~~~~~~~

 A netcat-like source that listens on a given port and turns each line of text
 into an event.
-Acts like "nc -k -l [host] [port]".
-In other words, it opens a
+Acts like ``nc -k -l [host] [port]``.
+In other words,
-specified port and listens for data.
-The expectation is that the supplied data
+it opens a specified port and listens for data.
+The expectation is that the
-is newline separated text.
-Each line of text is turned into a Flume event and
+supplied data is newline separated text.
+Each line of text is turned into a
-sent via the connected channel.
+Flume event and sent via the connected channel.

 Required properties are in **bold**.

 ===============  ===========  ===========================================
 Property Name    Default      Description
 ===============  ===========  ===========================================
 **channels**     --
-**type**         --           The component type name, needs to be netcat
+**type**         --           The component type name, needs to be ``netcat``
 **bind**         --           Host name or IP address to bind to
 **port**         --           Port # to bind to
 max-line-length  512          Max line length per event body (in bytes)